walaj/aws-cli-user-guide/doc_source/cli-services-s3.md

 The AWS CLI provides two tiers of commands for accessing Amazon S3:
 + The *s3* tier consists of high\-level commands that simplify performing common tasks, such as creating, manipulating, and deleting objects and buckets\.
 + The *s3api* tier behaves identically to other AWS services by exposing direct access to all Amazon S3 API operations\.
-It enables you to carry out advanced operations that might not be possible with the following tier's high\-level commands alone\.
+It enables you to carry out advanced operations that might not be possible with the *s3* tier's high\-level commands alone\.

 To get a list of all of the commands available in each tier, use the `help` argument with the `aws s3api` or `aws s3` commands\.